 Get a USDOT number.
 This is the number that the Federal Motor Carrier Safety Administration uses in the identification of your vehicles.

 Get FMCSA authorization.
 This permission will allow you to haul goods beyond your jurisdiction.

 Get an IFTA permit.
-You’ll need to make sure that you are registered with the IFTA, which simplifies the reporting of fuel use by motor carriers operating in multiple jurisdictions.
-To do this, visit your state’s IFTA Department, or click here to find your state in the TruckingOffice IFTA Resource Center.
+You’ll need to make sure that you are registered with the IFTA.
+This simplifies the reporting of fuel use by motor carriers operating in multiple jurisdictions.
+Furthermore, to do this, visit your state’s IFTA Department, or click here to find your state in the TruckingOffice IFTA Resource Center.

 Complete these forms.
 Visit your local DMV, contact your jurisdiction, or ask a local IRP office for these three forms:

 - New accounts: Schedule A/E and Schedule B

 - Changes to an existing account: Schedule C